Japan isn’t special.

 …you’ll probably fall in love.

 But, while the gooey-eyed “unique” talk is well and good, Japan is still just a place full of people.

 And people get weird sometimes.

-My content digs into the underlying forces that shape Japanese culture.
+My books dig into the underlying forces that shape Japanese culture.

-Then I break these behaviors down into biscuits for all of us to eat and know ourselves better.
+Then I break these behaviors down into biscuits for people of all cultures to eat and know ourselves better.

-After you eat up my content, you will realize,
+After you chew on my books, you will realize,

 “oh.
 Japan is just another country. and they have problems just like us. let’s connect.”